Meet Erin

 Photo by Michael Kushner

-Favorite credits include productions at Prospect Theater Company, Rip Torn at The Tank, Blue Cross of Montana (suicide prevention program), WAMPAC Big Sky, Theater in Quarantine, The Ensemble Studio Theater, and The Sheen Center for Thought and Culture, as well as large scale university productions at NYU, The Juilliard School of Drama, and Northwestern University.
-Development work includes collaborations with The Eugene O’Neill National Music Theater Conference, LABrynth Theater Company, Ars Nova, The Lark, New Georges, Roundabout, Pipeline Theater, and the Epstein Fellowship at New York Stage and Film.
-She is an alumnus of the prestigious Lincoln Center Director’s Lab.
+Selected directing credits include productions with Prospect Theater Company, Rip Torn at The Tank, Theater in Quarantine, Ensemble Studio Theatre, and The Sheen Center for Thought and Culture, as well as productions at New York University, The Juilliard School, and Northwestern University.
+Development collaborations include work with Lookingglass Theatre Company, Milwaukee Opera Theatre, the Eugene O’Neill National Music Theater Conference, LABrynth Theater Company, Ars Nova, The Lark, New Georges, Roundabout Theatre Company, Pipeline Theatre Company, and New York Stage and Film, where she was a member of the Epstein Fellowship.
+She is also an alumna of the Lincoln Center Directors Lab.

-Howlround covered her unique directorial approach in a feature article by Martha Steketee.
+Her unique directorial approach was featured in a HowlRound article by Martha Steketee.

 Interview with Collaborator Marisa Michelson by Dave Malloy